informalsystems/.github/profile/README.md

 ## Cosmos

-We believe the Cosmos values of sovereignty and interoperability are essential to the birth and growth of a healthy interchain economy.
+We believe the Cosmos values of sovereignty and interoperability are essential to a healthy interchain economy.
-We're proud to play a key role in bringing nurturing the interchain as stewards of core pieces of the Cosmos stack, including [CometBFT](https://cometbft.com) and the [Cosmos Hub](https://hub.cosmos.network/).
+We're proud to play a key role in nurturing the interchain as stewards of core pieces of the Cosmos stack, including [CometBFT](https://cometbft.com) and the [Cosmos Hub](https://hub.cosmos.network/).